gear-foundation/vara-wiki/docs/examples/Infra/proxy.md

 Programs often require updates to add new functionality or fix errors, making the ability to update a program’s business logic essential.
 Updating a program involves modifying the on-chain program in a way that avoids mandatory updates to other components or dependencies, such as the frontend, backend, external links, and more.

-**Proxy programs** are a well-known design pattern in blockchain development that address upgrade challenges.
+**Upgrade Proxy programs** are a well-known design pattern in blockchain development that address upgrade challenges.
 This approach enables the delegation of function calls to a separate logic program.
 The pattern separates business logic from the program’s state and address, allowing upgrades or modifications to the logic without affecting the existing state or deployed address.

-This [example](https://github.com/gear-foundation/dapps/tree/master/contracts/proxy-example) demonstrates a practical implementation of a proxy program designed to forward user interactions to a logic program.
-The proxy handles two primary responsibilities:
+This [example](https://github.com/gear-foundation/dapps/tree/master/contracts/upgrade-proxy) demonstrates a practical implementation of an upgrade proxy program designed to forward user interactions to a logic program.
+The upgrade proxy handles two primary responsibilities:

 1. Forwarding state-modifying messages while preserving the original sender's address.
 2. Handling state queries to retrieve data from the logic program.